-Manage list items (IP addresses) · Cloudflare Firewall Rules docs
+Manage IP List items

 Delete items from a list

-Access the Lists interface in the Configurations > Lists page of your Cloudflare account.
+Access the Lists interface available at Manage Account > Configurations > Lists.

 Click the Edit link associated with list from which you want to delete.

 Select the checkboxes next to the items that you want to delete.
-To select all of the items, use the checkbox in the column header:
+To select all the items, use the checkbox in the column header:

 Click Remove to delete the selected items from the list.